Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

-Moreover, I am personally extremely suspicious of the European Union's recent stances, such as with the anti-cryptocurrency stances of the European Central Bank or the survival kit for a "climate change emergency"; the only thing that might cause a climate change emergency such as to need a survival kit is nuclear war, because apparently anything that involves negotiating with Russia is being pro-Russia.
+Moreover, I am personally extremely suspicious of the European Union's recent stances, such as with the anti-cryptocurrency stances of the European Central Bank or the survival kit for a "climate change emergency"; the only thing that might cause a climate change emergency such as to need a survival kit and stockpile three day's worth of food is nuclear war, because apparently anything that involves negotiating with Russia is being pro-Russia.
 European Federalists demand a EU with a central government "to oppose" right-wing influences like Trump, but the federalists rarely seem to consider the EU *does have* a diverse political spectrum;
 a EU that only favours one view is destined to evolve into a dictatorship.